sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 SAP Web IDE has a feature to generate QR code for app on-boarding.

-Right click on the `MDKDeepLink` MDK Application in the project explorer pane and select **MDK Show QR Code**.
+Right-click the `MDKDeepLink` MDK Application in the project explorer pane and select **MDK Show QR Code**.

 ![MDK](img_013.1.png)